 The Authority will establish a mandatory incident reporting system to facilitate collection of information on actual or potential safety deficiencies and a voluntary incident reporting system to facilitate the collection of information that may not be captured by a mandatory incident reporting system.
 A voluntary incident reporting system shall be non-punitive and afford protection to the sources of the information.
-To this effect the Aviation Safety Notice (ASN 107) has published for all mandatory occurrence reportings and voluntary occurence reportings.
+To this effect the Implementing Standards are published for mandatory occurrence reportings and voluntary occurrence reportings.